hiveot/hub/docs/README-TD.md

 ## What Are 'Things'?

-Things are I/O Devices and Services that are a source of information.
+Things are I/O Devices and Services that consumers interact with.

 Most IoT 'things' are pieces of hardware that have embedded software that manages its behavior.
-Virtual IOT devices build with software are also considered Things as are Services that provide a capability to retrieve information, for example a weather forecasting service.
+Virtual IoT devices build with software are also considered Things as are Services that provide a capability to retrieve information, for example a weather forecasting service.

 HiveOT makes the following distinction based on the primary role of the device.
 These are identified by their device type as provided in the TD @type field and defined in the HiveOT vocabulary.